potatokuka/potatokuka/README.md

 From California, now in Amsterdam.

-__Currently:__
+*Currently:*
-	Student at *Codam Coding College*, in Amsterdam.
+	Student at ***Codam Coding College***, in Amsterdam.

-Traveled the world for a few years working, now learning to code.
+Traveled the world for work for a few years.
+Now you can find some of my school projects here.
-But, excited that I have started this journey.

 <!--
 **potatokuka/potatokuka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.